Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 Sometimes we will pair a less-than-perfect male to a female we have a high degree of confidence in.
 We only do this in order to add genetic diversity into the project and know we will not keep *any* females from these pairings.
 The goal is just to mine out a nice male from the female's lineage and avoid males that look like the sire.
 I have sometimes pejoratively referred to these as "throw-away" clutches because the only goal is to introduce genetic diversity while knowing we will not be able to use any of the females for fear that they resemble their sire.

 The key with this process is to make sure the sire isn't too far removed from our project goals because the chance that you will hit on a yellow body blue bar with a red body red bar sire, for example, is basically zero even if the female has solid yellow body blue bar lineage.
-The sire of a throw away can't be too far off, otherwise, it could end of being a 100% throw-away clutch without any males worth keeping.
+The sire of a throw away can't be too far off, otherwise, it could be a 100% throw-away clutch without any males worth keeping.

 ## Retained Sperm